 Our titles are difficult to edit, from the author’s initial labor to the very last editorial task.
 This is why I believe that it’s fair and just to receive compensation.
 It’s disheartening to see that there are individuals that access content illegally and profess unawareness to the fact that these titles are not public content.

-What would be the impact to your business if you did not protect your publishing content from digital piracy?
+What would be the impact on your business if you did not contract copyright protection service to protect your publishing content?

 It is difficult to measure, but for certain titles, we might calculate the losses to be up to 15%.